TieBeTie/DataStructuresAndAlgorithms-II/README.md

-# DataStructuresAndAlgorithms-II
+# Data Structures and Algorithms II

-Welcome to the Data Structures & Algorithms II course!
+Welcome to the repository for the Algorithms and Data Structures II course offered by the English-speaking stream of MIPT.

+# Course Overview:
+This repository hosts materials, assignments, and resources for the Algorithms and Data Structures II course.
+The course covers advanced topics in algorithms and data structures, providing students with a deeper understanding of complex algorithms and their applications.

 - [Course program](/program.md)